 For instance, maybe you realized your online ads that were wordier performed worse than ads that were more concise, or that YouTube just didn't work this time around.
 Lean into what worked (or is working) and abandon what's not to continue to strengthen your company's advertising program.

-And there you have it -- a simple 10-step process for planning, creating, launching, and analyzing an advertisement.
-Remember to use an advertising planning template to outline your ad campaign, keep all contributors informed, and rally behind the same end goal for your business.
+Looking to streamline the process?
+Use an advertising planning template to outline your ad campaign, keep all contributors informed, and rally behind the same end goal for your business.

 Editor's note: This post was originally published in October 2019 and has been updated for comprehensiveness.